apache/amoro-site/arctic-docs/content/concepts/self-optimizing.md

 competition and waste of CPU/IO/Memory, slows down the optimization speed, and further intensify read amplification.

 Frequent execution of optimizing is necessary to alleviate read amplification, but it can lead to write amplification.
 The design of self-optimizing needs trade off between read and write amplification.
-Arctic's Self-optimizing takes inspiration from the Generational Garbage Collection algorithm in the JVM.
+Amoro's Self-optimizing takes inspiration from the Generational Garbage Collection algorithm in the JVM.
 Files are divided into Fragments and Segments based on their sizes, and different Self-optimizing processes executed on Fragments and
 Segments are classified into two types: minor and major.
-Therefore, Arctic v0.4 introduces two parameters to define Fragments and Segments:
+Therefore, Amoro v0.4 introduces two parameters to define Fragments and Segments:

 ```SQL
 -- Target file Size for Self-optimizing